Italian Panna Cotta Recipe

-This Vanilla Bean Panna Cotta is luscious and creamy without being too heavy.
-The flavor of vanilla perfectly compliments fruit and fresh fruit sauces.
+This Italian Panna Cotta Recipe is luscious and creamy without being too heavy.
+The flavor of vanilla perfectly complements fruit and fresh fruit sauces.

-Just like Tiramisu, Crostata and Cannoli Cake, this classic Italian recipe is well known but often thought of as difficult.
+Like Italian Tiramisu, Crostata di Marmelata, and Cannoli Cake, this classic Italian panna cotta recipe is well-known but often considered difficult.
 However, it’s actually quite simple with very little that can go wrong.

 Ingredients

-Panna Cotta mean “cooked cream” in Italian so there is no guessing what is the main ingredient in this recipe.
-I find this dessert made completely with cream results in a slightly fatty or oily mouth feel.
-Because of this I like to add milk as well as cream.
+Panna Cotta means “cooked cream” in Italian, so there is no guessing what the main ingredient is in this recipe.
+I find that this dessert, made completely with cream, results in a slightly fatty or oily mouth feel.
+Because of this, I like to add milk as well as cream.

 You will need a few simple ingredients.

-- unflavored powdered gelatin – click here to read more regarding the use of gelatin
+- Unflavored powdered gelatin – this Cinnamon Panna Cotta recipe talks more about the use of gelatin.

-- vanilla bean – the main ingredient and easily found in most supermarkets
+- Vanilla bean – the main flavor in this recipe, and easily found in most grocery stores.

-- salt – just a pinch to bring out the natural flavors
+- Salt – You’ll need just a pinch to bring out the natural flavors.

 Instructions

-- Mix the gelatin into ¼ cup of milk and allow to bloom.
+Mix the gelatin into a small amount of water and allow it to bloom.

-- Heat together remaining ingredients.
-Remove from the heat and add bloomed gelatin and stir until completely dissolved.
+Heat together the remaining ingredients.
+Remove from the heat, add bloomed gelatin, and stir until completely dissolved.

 - Be sure to add the gelatin to cold milk.
 The gelatin will bloom and become really thick.